The 9 Factors of Success

-Being able to identify the right staffing mix as well is a big part of managing the people and culture aspect of your business, and the tools that you will use to keep alignment between everyone working with you.
+Being able to identify the right staffing mix and tools to keep everyone aligned is a big part of managing the people and culture aspect of your business, along with the tools that you will use to keep alignment between everyone working with you.

-But this isn’t all about your team – self leadership and liberating you from the Business through systems and training is critical.
+But this isn’t all about your team – self leadership and liberating you from the Business through systems and training is also critical.

 Factor 4 – Brand

 This is more than just your corporate colours, logo and website.
 This speaks to who you are as a business, the nature of your product or service, and the standards you maintain for those who expeirence it.

 How can you build predictability into how your business can both make your brand promise, and then deliver on that promise – every single time?

 The ability to see the business from a customer’s perspective, and not your own, is invaluable.

 Factor 5 – Product

 Without a product (physical, service or digital) you don’t have a business.
 Your business is also more than the commodity that you sell.
 When thinking about the services and products that you supply, what is the experience that you have built around servicing your clients?
 This ties directly into your brand.

 How do you establish your pre-eminence in the market place?
 Being clear on what you are really selling is also useful to help understand your point of difference from the competition.

 Do you have a clear path for your own clients to get to know you and to ultimately build trust in you enough to buy something?
 Have you developed marketing assets that work for you and support all of your products?
 And do all of your team members know what you sell?

 Factor 6 – Marketing

 This is about making your business known.
-You can do it the old-school way with print media, radio and television or new media, so digital and through social channels.
+You can do it the old-school way with print media, radio and television, or new media like digital marketing and through social channels.

 Before you can scale your business though you must have the foundations in place.
 Fast growth without having the foundations in place just leads to problems.
 So let’s not do that.

 Does your marketing produce predictable and consistent results week after week?
 Do you have an overarching strategy for customer acquisition and conversion?
 Or, are you running a mix of different tactics?